Moukrea/retrowave-scene/README.md

 Then install dependencies (three.js) using ``npm install`` from the retrowave scene folder.

-Then run a local server such as ``php -S localhost:3000`` and open this URL in your browser, That's all folks!
+Then run a local server such as ``php -S localhost:3000`` and open this URL in your browser.

+That's all folks!